omidsaraf/Stream-Processing-with-Apache-Kafka-Flink/README.md

 ## **Overview**

-The goal of this project is to simulate the end-to-end processing of web traffic data. **Apache Kafka** is used as the messaging system to consume real-time web traffic events, **PySpark** is employed to process and enrich the data, and **PostgreSQL** serves as the destination for storing processed and aggregated data.
+The goal of this project is to simulate the end-to-end processing of web traffic data. consume and Processes real-time web traffic events with **Apache Kafka** via **Apache Flink**, enriches it with  geolocation information by **PySpark**, and stores it in **PostgreSQL**.

 ---